 Search this site:

-You can increase your chances of acceptance by editing your work to an appropriate length, usually between 75,000 words and 120,000 words, with 90,000 words being about average.
-However, for every rule there is an exception.
+Increase your chances of acceptance by editing your novel to an appropriate length.
+That's usually between 75,000 and 120,000 words, with 90,000 being about average.
 My first novel, Burning Ground, was only 65,000 words when my agent first sold it to HarperCollins Canada.

-Knowing how to publish a book will not help you if your manuscript is not ready.
-You will seldom get a second chance with an agent or publisher.
-An agent knows how to publish, but a book hastily prepared wastes everyone's time and marks you as unprofessional.
+Knowing how to publish a book will not help you if your manuscript is unready.
+A book hastily prepared wastes everyone's time and marks you as unprofessional.

 Agents almost always have submission guidelines on their web sites.
 Follow these guidelines carefully.
-If the agent asks for one sample chapter, do not send two, or worse, the entire ms. until it is requested.
-If the agent is not interested, for whatever reason, you will receive a kindly worded rejection letter, perhaps encouraging you to keep writing.
+If the agent asks for one sample chapter, do not send two, or worse, the entire ms., unless it is requested.
+If the agent isn't interested, for whatever reason, you'll receive a kindly-worded rejection letter, perhaps encouraging you to keep writing.

 Do NOT read this as anything more than the polite rejection it is, and NEVER respond to such a letter asking why the agent rejected you.
 This will mark you as unprofessional and you will be remembered as someone the agent wishes to avoid.
 If the agency wants to hear from you again, the letter will have a line that reads, "please feel free to contact me again when..."

-Again, knowing how to publish a book is the least of your worries.
-Much more important is creating the best, most original story of which you are capable.
-Also, there is much more to
+Yay!
+Any of those would be a great result, and that still happens.
+It happened to me.
+But knowing how to publish a book is the least of your worries.
+First, you must create the best, most original story of which you are capable.